Mistake to Avoid: Not Understanding the Income Tax Implications of Home Ownership

 Benefits on the sale of your home

-The new law leaves in place the capital gains exclusion on home sales, which allows a married couple filing a joint tax return to exclude up to $500,000 of gains on the sale of their home.
+The law now generally allows a married couple filing a joint tax return to exclude up to $500,000 of gains on the sale of their home.
 For single return filers the limit is $250,000.
-You must have lived in the home as your principle residence for at least two of the five years before the sale.
+You must have lived in the home as your principal residence for at least two of the five years before the sale.
 You can claim this benefit every two years.
 There are some special rules if you do not meet that requirement for job changes or health reasons.
 Consult your tax advisor for more details.

 The tax benefits of home ownership can be significant.
 Be sure to keep good records about the purchase price and any improvements you make to the home.
 Pay attention to when you make property tax and mortgage payments to ensure they fall into the year you want to take them as itemized deductions.
 Finally, if you have special circumstances (including a potential large gain if selling your home), be sure to get expert advice to make sure you get the maximum benefits you are allowed under the tax laws.